-The School receives revenues from sales of food and revenues through the National School Lunch Program.
+The School receives revenues from sales of food and grant revenues through the National School Lunch Program.

-The School also receives grant revenues, tuition, after-care fees, voluntary pre-kindergarten funding, contributions from the Villages, contributions from other fundraising sources, and other miscellaneous items.
+The School also receives grant revenues, after-care fees, contributions from The Villages, contributions from other fundraising sources, and other miscellaneous items.
 There are no allocations of indirect expenses in the statement of activities.